Pilou97/code-from-ssh/README.md

 Start VSCode on Host machine from ssh session.

 I tried WSL and I loved having a linux on my windows.
 I liked the feature of vscode which allows you to start vscode on windows from wsl.
 Unfortunately, I need a real distro for my work.
 I am using a virtual machine but vscode doesn't give you the ability to start vscode from the computer where you are accessing the virtual machine.
-It can be from windows or from macos or from a linux distro
+It can be from windows or from macos or from a linux distro.

 So I created this script.

-/bin/zsh -c "export LC_VSCODE='/opt/homebrew/bin/code'; export LC_OS='macos'; export LC_USER='pilou'; ssh -p 2222 -R 8822:localhost:22 -o SendEnv=LC_OS -o SendEnv=LC_USER -o SendEnv=LC_VSCODE pilou@www.duboispl.com "

 ## VPS requirement:

 Just install the file `code` in your path
 Your vps must be a linux distro (works fine on debian)

-## Requirement for uour personal computer
+## Requirement for your personal computer

 ### Windows
     - openssh server